mpenning/ciscoconfparse2/sphinx-doc/examples.rst

 :class:`~ciscoconfparse2.CiscoConfParse` Examples
 =================================================

-This tutorial will cover the features that most :class:`~ciscoconfparse2.CiscoConfParse` users care about.
+These examples will briefly cover the features that most :class:`~ciscoconfparse2.CiscoConfParse` users care about.
 We make a couple of assumptions throughout this tutorial...